Michigan Dental Program (a program for HIV+ persons only)

 - Applicant must be a resident of the state of Michigan.

-- Applicant’s gross income cannot exceed 450 percent of the Federal Poverty Level (FPL).
-Income is evaluated based on current FPL guidelines when the completed application is received.
+- Applicant’s gross income cannot exceed 500 percent of the Federal Poverty Level (FPL).
+Income is evaluated based on the current FPL guidelines when the completed application is received.
+Click the link for the Federal Poverty Level Calculator.

 - In most cases, applicant must apply for public assistance (Medicaid and/or Healthy Michigan Plan) with the Michigan Department of Health and Human Services (MDHHS) within the past 90 days and have a pending, denial, or spend-down status.